Some lucky people seem to have a magic touch when it comes to persuading people.

 The answer is nearly everybody you meet.

-We all love people who are full of excitement and have a passion for something.
+We all love people who are full of excitement.

 People are drawn to them because, deep down, people want to be passionate about something.